The Science Behind Freckles: What Causes Them?

 If you have freckles, your skin is more likely to be sun-sensitive, so it’s especially important to prioritize:

 Look for ingredients like Centella Asiatica (to soothe), Vitamin C (to brighten), and Niacinamide (to strengthen and smooth).
-Products like LIGHT UP or GOALS are perfect examples of how to support your skin without stripping it.
+Products like LIGHT UP or GOALS are perfect examples of how to protect your skin while still celebrating your freckles.

 Final Thoughts